Here is a post with all of my “notes” under recipes. This will get added to as I add more recipes.

 Corn Allergy – it is important to avoid white vinegar; any safe vinegar will work including rice vinegar, apple cider vinegar, or coconut vinegar

 Corn Allergy – Don’t use “vegetable oil” as it can be corn or soy oil.
 Canola oil is one of the worst oils for cross contamination with corn.
-I usually use grapeseed oil.
 Olive oil isn’t always 100% olive oil either, so if you are sensitive, be careful.
+If bottled in plastic, the bottles can be corn-derived.
+The oils can be rendered corny during refining.
+Need to determine what is used during the extraction process (alcohol or other medium?), and if any defoaming agents are used.
+Citric acid can be used as a degummer as well in safflower, sunflower, canola (rapeseed), soy, and flax oil.

 Corn Allergy – When looking at canned coconut milk or cream be sure to check for gums.
 The one I buy is gum free as corn is used to make almost all the “gum” ingredients